levkk/rwf/docs/docs/views/templates/functions/index.md

 ### `integer`

-Return true if the value is an integer, false otherwise.
+Returns true if the value is an integer, false otherwise.

 ```erb
 <% 5.integer == true %>